EPL-repo/TADs-replication/README.md

 - Raw sequencing data can be found [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA397123)

-The early, mid and late S-phase REPLIseq reads were assigned to 10-Kb genomic bins.\
+The early, mid and late S-phase REPLI-seq reads were assigned to 10-Kb genomic bins.\
 The numbers of early, mid and late S-phase reads were compared for each genomic bin: if one fraction (E, M or L) accounted for more than 50% of the total reads for the bin, then that bin was assigned to the corresponding replication timing domain.\
 Samples can be processed as in the following example (the hg19.chrom.sizes file can be found in the [REPLIseq](REPLIseq/) folder):